mafudge/ist346-labs/lab-h/readme.md

 Before we can start using samba we need to add a few things to our ldap directory.

+To get started Samba needs a Samba posix group.

 Start LDAP Server
 Configure SMB Server for ldap